jrdefideveloper/coding-interview/medium-problems/medium-problems.md

 2. `Minimum passes of matrix` - How is this not a hard problem xD
 3. `Task Assignment` - I got the solution myself!
 Finally!
 4. `Valid Starting City` - Greedy algorithm
+5. `Min Heap Construction` -  Min heap, we meet again

+# *September 04, 2021*

+1. `Min Heap Construction` - Pretty easy to understand.
+Although I highly doubt anyone would straight up ask an interviewee to write a minHeap class from scratch.
+This is so academic that only someonone that recently took a Computer Science 101 class would remember.
+2. `Linked List Construction` -

 # Random thoughts